openshift/origin/api/README.md

 To generate the docs, you need gradle 2.2+ installed, then run

-    $ hack/gen-swagger-docs.sh
+    $ hack/update-swagger-docs.sh

 That will create docs into _output/local/docs/swagger/api/v1 and oapi/v1 for the Kube and OpenShift docs.

-From openshift-docs you can generate these directly in one step - make the changes to the OpenShift origin repo (like adding descriptions or generating new swagger doc), then run
+From the openshift-docs source repo you can generate these directly in one step after making the changes to the OpenShift origin repo (like adding descriptions or generating new swagger doc).
+The following assumes both origin and openshift-docs repos are at the same level in the directory structure.
+If not, use the environment variable *`ORIGIN_REPO`* to define the path to the origin source repo.

     $ cd ../openshift-docs
     $ rake import_api

-This will invoke gen-swagger-docs.sh and import the API into rest_api/.
+This will invoke update-swagger-docs.sh and import the API into rest_api/.
 After importing you'll need to add the correct adoc metadata to the top of kubernetes_v1.adoc and openshift_v1.adoc (pulls to automate that welcome).